Chak-Hao black rice

 Chak-Hao is an aromatic, glutinous, and large-grained black rice variety mainly grown in the Indian states of Manipur and Nagaland.
 It is a common and widely cultivated crop in the districts of Imphal East, Imphal West, Bishnupur, Thoubal of Manipur and Peren district of Nagaland.
 Chak-Hao or Chakhao or Chak Hao Amubi are variations of the same name.
 It is popularly called the Black rice of Manipur or Manipur Black rice.

 Under its Geographical Indication tag, it is referred to as "Chak-Hao".

 Name

 Chak-Hao, literally translated as "Delicious rice" in the local state language of Manipuri (Meitei); with "Chak" meaning "rice" while the word "Ahaoba" means "delicious".

 Varieties

 Manipur's scented rice varieties are classified by farmers based on grain color into four types: Chakhao Amubi (Black), Chakhao Poireiton (Purple), Chakhao Angangba (Red), and Chakhao Angouba (White).

 Description

 Black rice is described as aromatic, glutinous containing no gluten, sticky and soft after cooking, and is a purple color after cooking.
 It is grown without using agrochemicals.
-It is used for ceremonial purposes and special occasions during making of Chakhao kheer.
+It is used for ceremonial purposes most notably ij the preparation of traditional purple rice Kheer (Chakhao kheer).
 It requires 40-45 minutes to cook due to the presence of the fibrous bran layer and higher crude fiber content.